Planning

 Access to all the articles about Hollingdean Depot on this website plus a chronology of events from 2003 to 2025

-[B] FOOD WASTE STILL TO GO TO THE WASTE TRANSFER STATION after separate collections start in 2025.
+[B] FOOD WASTE MAY BY-PASS THE WASTE TRANSFER STATION after separate collections start in 2025.

 What will happen if residents continue to mix food waste with black bag waste?